nikoladimitroff/Game-Engine-Architecture/homeworks/homework_1_idea.md

     the form late and there's no time to discuss the idea, we'll increase the complexity as we see fit.
-    - You are allowed to reimplement something already existing in UE4 but you must do so in a manner that's better in some way (performance, usability, features).
+    - You are allowed to reimplement something already existing in UE but you must do so in a manner that's better in some way (performance, usability, features).
     - Projects that deal with low-level systems (such as RHI) will get more points.